BattlesnakeOfficial/starter-snake-python/README.md

 ### Updating Your Battlesnake

-Once you've made your changes, commit them using git and deploy your changes to Heroku.
+After you've made your changes, commit them using git and deploy your changes to Heroku.
 ```shell
 git add .
 git commit -m "update my battlesnake's appearance"
 git push heroku master
 ```

-Once heroku has been updated, you can [start a new game](https://play.battlesnake.com/account/games/create/) with your Battlesnake to view your new changes!
+Once heroku has updated you can [start a new game](https://play.battlesnake.com/account/games/create/) with your Battlesnake to view your latest changes in action.

 **At this point you should feel comfortable making changes to your code and deploying those changes to Heroku!**